jsmith982004/trial/README.md

 - you want top products shown directly in Postman output

 This is the most practical manual validation endpoint.

+Use it to verify:

+- resolved pincode is correct
+- top products come from hybrid merge logic
+- categories look market-relevant

 ### Test `POST /geo/test/pincode`